 While Azure and AWS are becoming ever-more popular and better suited to more types of workloads, private clouds remain the choice of many organizations.
-Last year, IDC found that private cloud spending had increased by 28.2% year over year.
-(For comparison, the growth of the pubic cloud grew by 58.9%.)
+Last year, IDC found that private cloud spending had increased by 28.2 percent year over year.
+(For comparison, the growth of the pubic cloud grew by nearly 50 percent.)

 There’s also the question of skill sets.
 Every day, we hear stories of misconfigured cloud-based resources, e.g., databases, being the root cause of a security breach or non-compliance with a regulation such as HIPAA.
 To make matters worse, these exposed resources may not be discovered for weeks or even months.